Get pupils moving with confidence – Get Cycling in Schools

 Stramongate Primary School, Cumbria

-Good for your school
+Benefits your whole school

-Provides 6 free balance bikes and helmets
+Provides six free balance bikes and helmets

-Good for your pupils
+Benefits your individual pupils

 Develops confidence and independence